baoshan/fuzzy_date/README.md

 An application can define its own usage for flag bit C. Keep it `1` when you don't need it.

-*Uncertain or approximate fuzzy dates go before certain and accurate fuzzy dates in ascending order.
-All flag bits are `1` by default*
+*Uncertain/approximate dates go before certain/accurate dates in ascending order (default for print).
+Thus, all flag bits are `1` by default*

 Helper Functions